abhimvp/Langgraph/deepagents-master/Notes.md

   - Context isolation through sub-agent delegation

 - Refer offline notes for module - 1

   - 4 principles to keep in mind while building agents:
     - Planning
     - Offload context
     - Task Delegation
     - prompt engineering

+- We'll be using the set of notebooks located [here](https://github.com/langchain-ai/deep-agents-from-scratch.git).
+Each module will also include links to the corresponding notebooks.
+- i will be working on this `deep-agents-from-scratch-main` directory.